demisto/content/Packs/BitcoinAbuse/Integrations/BitcoinAbuse/BitcoinAbuse_description.md

-Use the Bitcoin Abuse integration to access a public database of bitcoin addresses used by scammers, hackers, and criminals.
+Use the integration to fetch Bitcoin Cryptocurrency Address indicators from BitcoinAbuse.com, a public database of bitcoin addresses used by hackers and criminals.

+#### Get Your API Key
+In order to use Bitcoin Abuse service, you need to get your API key.
+The API key is free and can be achieved by doing the following:
+1. Navigate to https://www.bitcoinabuse.com and click on "Register" on top right corner of your screen.
+2. Fill in your details (Name, Email, Password, etc...)
+3. After your account have been set, go to Settings, and click on "API" section.
+4. Give your API token a name, and click on "Create", and a screen containing your generated API key will appear.

 #### Fetching indicators
 When configuring an integration instance, you will be required to enter the first fetch parameter which will set the timeframe to pull Indicators in the first fetch, Two options are available: